preactjs/preact-www/content/en/guide/v10/hooks.md

 render(<Counter />, document.getElementById('app'));
 ```

-Instead of `useState`, you can use [Signals](/guide/v10/signals).
-With signals, you don’t need a setter function.
-While the value changes, the component updates by itself.

 > When our initial state is expensive it's better to pass a function instead of a value.

 ### useReducer